"Tra môr, tra Meirion." this translates as "While the sea lasts, so shall Meirionnydd".

 The Club is affiliated to Welsh Athletics for competitions on the Road, Fell and Cross Country.
 The Club offers a wide range of membership options.
-Members wishing to compete in races in club colours must take out First Claim membership, which includes the cost of "Welsh Athletics Affiliation" but we also offer a social membership for those new to running or those wishing to enjoy the "Social" side of things - something the Club specialises in.
+Members wishing to compete in races in club colours must take out First Claim membership, which includes the cost of "Welsh Athletics Affiliation" but we also offer a social membership for those new to running or those wishing to enjoy the "Social" side.

-- Opportunity to attend our Wednesday night runs.
-During the Winter months from Dolgellau's Leisure Centre and throughout the Spring and Summer from various wonderful locations around Meirionnydd.
+Opportunity to attend our weekly evening runs.
+During the Winter months we start from Dolgellau's Leisure Centre and throughout the Spring and Summer from various wonderful locations around Meirionnydd.